polterguy/polterguy.github.io/tutorials/database-crud/index.md

 This is why it's called Hyperlambda, because _everything_ is a lambda object.
 Hyperlambda is said to be _"a functional programming language"_.
-We will go through the exact syntax of Hyperlambda in a later tutorial, but for now realise that in Hyperlambda _spaces counts_ - Kind of like the same way they do in YAML or Python, and that 3 spaces declares a _"scope"_, while a colon `:` declares the beginning of a node's value.
+We will go through the exact syntax of Hyperlambda in a later tutorial, but for now realise that in Hyperlambda _spaces counts_ - Kind of like the same way they do in YAML or Python, and 3 spaces declares a _"scope"_, while a colon `:` declares the beginning of a node's value.
 Nodes again is a tree structure having a value, a name, and children.
 This is the foundation of Hyperlambda.
 Hyperlambda is actually just a text representation of a tree structure, the same way YAML, JSON, or XML is.
 Nodes are Hyperlambda's object implementation